2023 BOSTON MARATHON

 Need Entry into the IN-PERSON 2023 Boston Marathon?

-Applications for the Charity program will open in the fall of 2022.
+Applications for the Charity program will open in late September of 2022.

 Participants in the in-person 2023 Boston Marathon will have the opportunity to purchase registration insurance; additional details will be shared prior to registration in April.